kbelleau/sebastian/README.md

 # sebastian
-Contains Bash (and sed) scripts I've written to help with small tasks.
+Bash (and sed) scripts I've written to help with small tasks.

 ---